From SEO to AEO: Why Web Performance Is the Key to AI Search Success

 - Heavy assets: Compress images, switch to modern formats (WebP/AVIF), and lazy-load below-the-fold content.

 - Render-blocking resources: A quick look at the WebPageTest waterfall chart can reveal exactly which CSS or JavaScript files are slowing down the first paint.
-It’s a favorite among performance engineers because it shows the loading order of every resource, making it easy to spot what’s blocking rendering.
+The chart shows the loading order of every resource, making it straightforward to identify what's blocking rendering.
 Once identified, defer or async non-critical scripts, and inline critical CSS to help content appear faster.

 DNS lookups, CDN routing, and TLS handshake times all impact how quickly your site loads.
 A sluggish DNS could mean you're left out of the answer entirely.
 DNS plays a bigger role than most people realize.